devsuzarte/devsuzarte/README.md

 🖥 Technical's Degree in Software's Development
 📚 Coursing Bachelor's Degree in Computer Science
-🌠 Coursing Frontnd Development by FORD ENTER and SENAI CIMATEC
+🌠 Coursing Frontend Development by FORD ENTER in SENAI CIMATEC
 🏙 Internshiping as Developer in Horizon - Inovation and Technology

 ## Experience 😄